3.8 Development of entrepreneurship competence

 A National Policy Statement on Entrepreneurship in Ireland was published in 2014.
 The Statement is aimed at the general population.
 Its objectives include “Ensure that greater numbers of people, particularly in underrepresented cohorts such as females, youths, migrants and older persons start and run their own business”.
 The Statement defines entrepreneurship as ‘an individual’s creative capacity to identify an opportunity and pursue it to produce new value or economic success.

-- provides a strategic vision and specific objectives for Ireland’s future skills requirements, and;
+- provides a strategic vision and specific objectives for Ireland’s future skills requirements

 - sets out a road map for how the vision and objectives can be achieved.

-- Building entrepreneurial capability- Develop entrepreneurial skills among the general population and nurture entrepreneurial thinking and talent, and;
+- Building entrepreneurial capability - Develop entrepreneurial skills among the general population and nurture entrepreneurial thinking and talent

-National Social Enterprise Policy for Ireland 2019-2022 (2019) is the first Irish national policy on social enterprise.
+The National Social Enterprise Policy for Ireland was launched in 2019 and is the first Irish national policy on social enterprise.
 It focuses on three key objectives:

 1. Building Awareness of Social Enterprise